clojure-recipes/clojure-recipes/ch-12-generating-css-with-zippers/README.md

 **Benefits**

-The benefit of this is a richer understanding of how Zippers can be used in parsing a DSL.
+The benefit of this chapter is a richer understanding of how Zippers can be used in parsing a DSL.
+In the future you can use this to build your own DSL.